 For any questions or issues with your PHYSICIAN SERVICES statement, please call the number on the statement or customer service at: (310) 301-8860.

 We take patient privacy and confidentiality of records very seriously.
-Santa Monica Bay Physicians has very aggressive policies in place to protect patient confidentiality since long before there were the federal HIPAA regulations governing patient privacy.
+UCLA has very aggressive policies in place to protect patient confidentiality since long before there were the federal HIPAA regulations governing patient privacy.

 Detailed information about our privacy policies can be found under Privacy Practices page.